whitesource-ps/ws-nexus-integration/README.md

 1. On the target machine, create a new directory (e.g. ws-nexus) and extract **ws-nexus.zip** to that directory.
 2. From the command line, navigate to the ws-nexus directory and install the package:
    `pip install -r requirements.txt`
+3. In case of Docker repository also execute: `pip install -r requirements_docker.txt`
-3. Edit the **params.config** file and update the relevant parameters (see the configuration parameters below)
+4. Edit the **params.config** file and update the relevant parameters (see the configuration parameters below)

 ### Execution
 From the command line, execute the command: